Harukine/Software-Architecture-CSharp10-Dotnet6/ch05/README.md

 9. Optionally, you can specify a version when tagging and pushing the image.
 10. You can remove the image from your local computer using `docker rmi myregistry.azurecr.io/testpath/myimage`.
 - By following these steps, you can define and use your private Docker registry in Azure to manage and publish your Docker images.

+## Summary
+- we discussed the concept of microservices and their evolution from modules.
+We explored the benefits of using microservices and the criteria for designing them.
+We also examined the relationship between microservices and Docker containers.
+Moving into implementation, we explored the tools available in .NET for building microservice architectures.
+We discussed the necessary infrastructure for microservices and how Azure provides container registries and orchestrators.
+Overall, provided an overview of microservices, their advantages, and practical considerations for implementing them using .NET tools and Azure infrastructure.